ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

 ```

 How to process a new transaction?
 We need to:
- - dientify which user sent the transaction
+ - Dientify which user sent the transaction,
- - update that user's balance
+ - Update that user's balance,
- - notify the user about their deposit
+ - Notify the user about their deposit.

 Below is the code that handles this: